-In Pleasants County, WVan arrest warrant search can be sought from the records divisions of the local sheriff’s office.
+In Pleasants County, WVan arrest warrant search can be sought from the local sheriff’s records divisions.
 This is the branch of the agency which handles the dissemination of crime history data.
-They not only receive requests for details on outstanding warrants and arrest records from civilians but also other law enforcement agencies.
+They receive requests for details on outstanding warrants and arrest records from civilians and other law enforcement agencies.

-Although this division stores the bulk of the crime history data held by the police, they do not file the petition for the release of arrest warrants with local tribunals.
+Although this division stores the bulk of the police’s criminal history data, they do not file the petition to release arrest warrants with local tribunals.
 This is the responsibility of the court services division.
-After an investigation in a criminal matter reaches its logical conclusion and the name of the possible perpetrator emerges, the police will either make arrests immediately if the crime is a felony or seek an arrest warrant from the court.
+After an investigation in a criminal matter reaches its logical conclusion and the possible perpetrator’s name emerges, the police will either make arrests immediately if the crime is a felony or seek an arrest warrant from the court.

 It is also the norm to go for Pleasants County active warrants when not enough is known about the suspect.
-The process for issuing arrest warrants involves the participation of the magistrate, the sheriff’s department as well as the county clerk’s office.
+The process for issuing arrest warrants involves the magistrate’s participation, the sheriff’s department, and the county clerk’s office.
 Hence all three agencies are in a position to accept PleasantsCounty warrant search requests.
 There are two options provided to get in touch with these departments.
 You can send your inquiries through mail or visit the agency office personally.

 - The office of the sheriff: 301 Court Lane Rm 102, St Marys, West Virginia 26170